 Student Employment is located in the University Center on the Queens campus and is a function of the Office of Human Resources.
 For more information visit Student Employment on the web.

 Open student worker positions are listed on the Job Posting section of our Student Employment pages.
 Be sure to read the Guide to Student Employment.

 Two types of student employment positions are available.
 Students may apply for Regular Student Worker or College Work-Study positions, depending on eligibility:

 These positions are funded by the employing department.
 Students who are not eligible for a work-study grant may apply for a Regular Student Worker position.
 However, there are relatively few positions available in this category.
 Academic progress is a requirement for continued eligibility.

 These positions are funded by the Federal Work-Study (FWS) program and grants are awarded to matriculated students, with special emphasis on full-time students with financial need.
 Academic progress is a requirement for continued eligibility.
-Student need to apply for a grant in order to be eligible for college work-studypositions: see instructions to check your eligibility.
+Students need to apply for a grant in order to be eligible for college work-study positions: see instructions to check your eligibility.